War at the Warfield

 War at the Warfield is a concert video by Slayer which was released on July 29, 2003, through American Recordings.
 Recorded at Warfield Theatre in San Francisco, California, on December 7, 2001, it is the band's second video album.
 The DVD's contents were announced by MTV on July 25, 2003.
 It is the last release by Slayer with drummer Paul Bostaph (before he came back in 2013), who left due to a chronic elbow injury.
-Bostaph was subsequently replaced by the original Slayer drummer Dave Lombardo.
+Bostaph was subsequently replaced by original Slayer drummer Dave Lombardo.
 War at the Warfield was well received by critics, debuting at number three on the Billboard DVD chart, and sold over 7,000 copies in its first week.
 It was certified gold by the Recording Industry Association of America (RIAA) for selling over 50,000 copies in the United States.
 It also won a 2003 Metal Edge Readers' Choice Award for DVD of the Year.